MicrosoftDocs/windows-dev-docs/windows-apps-src/devices-sensors/enable-usermode-access.md

 ### UART

-If your UART driver uses `SerCx` or `SerCx2`, you can use rhproxy to expose the driver to usermode.
+If your UART driver uses `SerCx` or `SerCx2`, you can use rhproxy to expose the driver to user mode.
 UART drivers that create a device interface of type `GUID_DEVINTERFACE_COMPORT` do not need to use rhproxy.
 The inbox `Serial.sys` driver is one of these cases.

-To expose a `SerCx`-style UART to usermode, declare a `UARTSerialBus` resource as follows.
+To expose a `SerCx`-style UART to user mode, declare a `UARTSerialBus` resource as follows.

 ```cpp
 // Index 2